Nabtesco’s Allux 2 Knee, distributed by Proteor USA, is a polycentric (4-bar) MPK that controls both the Stance and

-- shortens the distance between the knee and the foot during the Swing Phase, which reduces the risk of tripping; this same shorter distance applies when sitting, which allows the knee height to be level with the natural knee of the other leg, if present;
+- shortens the distance between the knee and the foot during the Swing Phase, as mentioned; this same shorter distance applies when sitting, which allows the knee height to be level with the natural knee of the other leg, if present;

-- supports a greater range of motion, meaning that users can bend the knee more fully; for example, while tying shoelaces for the other foot.
+- supports a greater range of motion, meaning that users can bend the knee more fully; for example, when tying shoelaces for the other foot.

 Compatibility with Prosthetic Feet

 The Allux Knee is compatible with any K3 foot on the market.
 Unlike many bionic knees, using a foot made by someone other than the knee manufacturer (in this case, Nabtesco) does not invalidate Allux’s warranty.

 The Allux Knee’s battery can last for up to four days depending on the level of activity.
 This is a significant advantage over most of its competitors.